pulumi/docs/content/registry/packages/vault/api-docs/azure/authbackendrole/_index.md

         <span class="property-type">List&lt;string&gt;</span>
     </dt>
     <dd>{{% md %}}If set, defines a constraint on the virtual
-machiness that can perform the login operation that they be associated with the resource group that matches the value specified by this field.
+machines that can perform the login operation that they be associated with the resource group that matches the value specified by this field.
 {{% /md %}}</dd><dt class="property-optional"
             title="Optional">